spacez320/shui/README.md

-I've been adding planned work into [project issues](https://github.com/spacez320/cryptarch/issues) and [project milestones](https://github.com/spacez320/cryptarch/milestone/1)--take a look there to see what's coming or make suggestions.
+I've been adding planned work into [project issues](https://github.com/spacez320/cryptarch/issues) and [project milestones](https://github.com/spacez320/cryptarch/milestone/1)--take a look there to see what's coming or to make suggestions.

 Planned improvements include things like:

+- [ ] Background execution.
-- Background execution and persistent results.
+- [x] Persistent results.
-- Ability to perform calculations on streams of data, such as aggregates, rates, or quantile math.
+- [ ] Ability to perform calculations on streams of data, such as aggregates, rates, or quantile math.
-- Better text result management, such as diff'ing.
+- [ ] Better text result management, such as diff'ing.
-- Export data to external systems, such as Prometheus.
+- [x] Export data to external systems, such as Prometheus.
+- [ ] ... and Elasticsearch.
-- More detailed graph display modes.
+- [ ] More detailed and varied display modes.
+- [ ] Historical querying.

 Similar Projects
 ----------------

+There doesn't seem to be much out there easily visible that matches the same set of functionality, but there are a few projects I've found that do some things similarly.

 - [DataDash](https://github.com/keithknott26/datadash), a data visualization tool for the terminal.
+- [Euoporie](https://github.com/joouha/euporie), a terminal interactive computing environment for Jupyter.